cs544-wisc/s24/p4/README.md

 ...
 ```

-You might need to wait a couple minutes and re-run this until the NameNode recognizes that the DataNode has died.
+You might need to wait a couple of minutes and re-run this until the NameNode recognizes that the DataNode has died.

 #### Q9: how are the blocks of single.csv distributed across the DataNode containers?